 To learn more about Chappell and his work, visit his website.

 Sharyn Clough, Ph.D., is our Peace Literacy Curriculum Coordinator.
 She earned an interdisciplinary doctorate in History and Philosophy of Science at Simon Fraser University in 1997.
 She has an M.A. in Religious Studies, and a B.A.
 (Hons) in Social Psychology, both from the University of Calgary.
-She began working at Oregon State University in 2003 and is now Professor of Philosophy, and serves as co-director with Linda Richards of Phronesis Lab: Experiments in Engaged Ethics.
+She began working at Oregon State University in 2003 and is now Professor of Philosophy, and serves as Director of Phronesis Lab: Experiments in Engaged Ethics.
 Phronesis is Greek for “practical wisdom.”
 According to Aristotle, wisdom isn’t something you have, it’s something you do.
 It’s a skill that requires practice.
 There are better and worse ways to practice wisdom, and we can experiment to see which work best in which contexts.
-Clough and Richards have applied that need for experimenting and practice to their work in peace and social justice as well, which is part of what brought them to Chappell’s work in Peace Literacy.
-Clough and Richards are also part of a coalition called Peace/Train that gives workshops on non-violence and peace literacy.
+Clough applies that need for experimenting and practice to her work in peace and social justice as well, which is part of what brought her to Chappell’s work in Peace Literacy.
+Clough is also part of a coalition called Peace/Train that gives workshops on non-violence and peace literacy.